iszczesniak/cpp/memory/index.md

 returns the result by value.
-In the deep past (before C++ was standardized) that always entailed copying the result from one location on the stack to a temporary on the stack, and then usually to its final resting place, e.g., a variable.
+In the deep past (before C++ was standardized) that always entailed copying the result from one location on the stack to a temporary on the stack, and then usually to its final location, e.g., a variable.

 If the return type is of a reference type, we say that a function returns by reference.
 The reference should be bound to data that will